May is Asian Pacific American Heritage Month in the United States. Here’s a short explanation of its background from Infoplease:

 “In May 1990 …President George H. W. Bush designated May to be Asian Pacific American Heritage Month.
 May was chosen to commemorate the immigration of the first Japanese to the United States on May 7, 1843, and to mark the anniversary of the completion of the transcontinental railroad on May 10, 1869.
 The majority of the workers who laid the tracks were Chinese immigrants.”

-The Best Websites To Learn About The Hmong.
+The Best Websites To Learn About The Hmong

 Here are my choices for The Best Sites For Asian Pacific American Heritage Month (not in order of preference, and that are, of course, accessible to English Language Learners):